Doctor Discipline Actions from the Iowa Medical Board

 - File a public statement of charges and refer the case to the Office of the Attorney General for prosecution.

 - Suspend all or some of a licensee’s privileges to practice and schedule a hearing to take place within 30-45 days.
-If continued patient harm is likely, and in the most serious cases, the board may issue an emergency suspension of privileges.
+However, if continued patient harm is likely, and in the most serious cases, the board may issue an emergency suspension of privileges.

 - Direct the director of public affairs to seek a settlement with the licensee.
-If a settlement is reached, it becomes public information.
+A finalized settlement becomes public information.

-- They may also choose to continue the investigation by referring it back to the investigator, submitting the case for peer review, or asking the licensee to submit to a confidential evaluation.
+- They may also choose to continue the investigation by referring it back to the investigator.
+The case is submit for peer review or the licensee submits to a confidential evaluation.

 - Close the case and issue a Confidential Letter of Education or Warning.